AftanGithub/starwars-api/README.md

 # starwars

 It is a react application which gets data from swapapi, it gives the data of people and planets of starwars series.
-This react application consist react-query,react-router,hooks,etc. for better performance
+This react application consist react-query,react-router,hooks,etc. for better performance.

 # preview Home
 ![home](https://user-images.githubusercontent.com/75898512/127447220-38e78873-6386-43fd-aea3-99b3f5259f04.PNG)